Go and See the Lean Supply Chain: Gemba-Based Workshop (2 Day Class)

 Modeled after the Shingo- award winning workbook Building a Lean Fulfillment Stream, this dynamic and highly interactive workshop teaches how to apply lean to the supply chain and logistics function.

-The workshop highlights the critical elements and "must know" concepts, and provide of Lean as they apply to the supply chain and logistics, and provides you with the tools necessary to solve problems, eliminate waste, decrease inventory and lead time, improve processes and create level flow, and ultimately decrease the total cost of fulfillment.
+The workshop highlights the critical elements and "must know" concepts of lean as they apply to the supply chain and logistics.
+It also provides you with the tools necessary to solve problems, eliminate waste, decrease inventory and lead time to help you improve processes and create level flow, thus ultimately decreasing the total cost of fulfillment.

 GO and SEE the Lean Supply Chain: